-Section 302 of the Sarbanes-Oxley Act enforces that senior corporate officers certify in writing that their company’s financial statements comply with the United States Securities and Exchange Commission’s disclosure requirements.
-All materials must be presented in the report concerning the operation and financial condition of the company or issuer.
-Any corporate officers who sign off on the financial statements are acknowledging that all of the information in the financial statements is true and accurate.
+Section 302 of the Sarbanes-Oxley Act enforces senior corporate officers certifying in writing that their company’s financial statements comply with the United States Securities and Exchange Commission’s disclosure requirements.
+All materials must be presented in the report concerning the company’s or issuer’s operation and financial condition.
+Any corporate officers who sign off on the financial statements acknowledge that all of the information in the financial statements is true and accurate.
 If it turns out it is inaccurate, then that officer is subject to criminal penalties, including prison time.

 Section 404 of the SOX Act requires that management and auditors establish internal controls alongside reporting methods that allow for greater accuracy in reporting financial statements.

-Section 802 of the Sarbanes-Oxley Act creates three new rules that deal with the recordkeeping of public companies.
+Section 802 of the Sarbanes-Oxley Act creates three new rules dealing with public companies’ recordkeeping.
 These rules are as follows: